 I don’t journal to be productive.?
 I don’t do it to find great ideas, or to put down prose I can later publish.
 The pages aren’t intended for anyone but me.
 Morning pages are, as author Julia Cameron puts it, ?spiritual windshield wipers.?
 It’s the most cost-effective therapy I’ve ever found.
 To quote her further, from page viii:

 ?Once we get those muddy, maddening, confusing thoughts [nebulous worries, jitters, and preoccupations] on the page, we face our day with clearer eyes.?

-This gives us a look inside the purpose of journaling for an award winning New York Times Bestselling author.
-His passion to improving himself can be seen in what he writes.
+This gives us a look inside the purpose of journaling for an award-winning New York Times Bestselling author.
+His passion for improving himself can be seen in what he writes.
 To read his full article on journaling go here.

 The act of writing accesses your left brain, which is analytical and rational.
 While your left brain is occupied, your right brain is free to create, intuit and feel. ?
 Maud Purcell, LCSW, CEAP

 Like Tim, I find a certain release through journaling, as well through any writing.
 When I am stuck in my daily tasks I get lost.
 Writing helps to free me from those things.
 I came across an article from PsychCentral.com where the author states the following.
 “Scientific evidence supports that journaling provides other unexpected benefits.
 The act of writing accesses your left brain, which is analytical and rational.
 While your left brain is occupied, your right brain is free to create, intuit and feel.
 In sum, writing removes mental blocks and allows you to use all of your brainpower to better understand yourself, others, and the world around you.”
 Maud Purcell, LCSW, CEAP – PsychCentral.com

 She states the following benefits from writing and keeping a journal

 - Clarify your thoughts and feelings

 - Resolve disagreements with others